- Step 1: Understanding Executive Condominiums

 *SC - Singapore Citizen *SPR - Singapore Permanent Resident |

-Budgeting for Additional Costs: To buy a new executive condo, you must set aside additional costs such as legal fees (about $2,500-$3,000), stamp duty (approximately 3%-4% of the purchase price), and administrative fees.
+Budgeting for Additional Costs: Set aside funds for legal fees (about $2,500-$3,000), stamp duty (approximately 3%-4% of the purchase price), and administrative fees.

 First Subsidised Housing Type | Resale Levy Amount | |